Rent and service charge update

 You may have heard in the news about rents for social housing being reduced by 1% per year for four years.
 If you were a tenant with us in April 2016, you will have already had a 1% reduction, and the rent statements issued in February 2017, will show your rent for April 2017 onwards as being reduced by a further 1%.

-For one year only from April 2016, the rent of Sheltered (also known as retirement living), Extra Care and Supported properties was not reduced and instead received an increase in line with what is known as the Consumer Price Index (CPI), which was -0.1%, plus 1%, which was the formula previously agreed with Government, meaning an increase of 0.9%.
+For one year only from April 2016, the rent of Sheltered (also known as housing for older people), Extra Care and Supported properties was not reduced and instead received an increase in line with what is known as the Consumer Price Index (CPI), which was -0.1%, plus 1%, which was the formula previously agreed with the Government, meaning an increase of 0.9%.
 This exemption has now ended for most of these properties.

 - Where you live

 - The size of your property

 - The type of tenancy, for example secure tenancies issued pre Jan 1989 follow separate Valuation Office Agency guidance and have their rents reviewed every 2 years and any proposed changes have to be registered with the rent officer, who can determine what rent should be charged.
 The rents for these tenancies may change at a different rate to other tenancies.

 - The type of accommodation, for example whether it is general needs housing or specialist accommodation.
 Some properties that were newly let from November 2011 will be let on an affordable rent basis.
 This means that the rent and service charge calculated will be a percentage of the market rent at initial let.

 As described above, your rent will depend on a variety of factors, including the calculation method at your tenancy start date.
 Your neighbour may have a different calculation and may pay different rent as a result.

 The easiest way to think of the Consumer Price Index is as a very large shopping basket containing all the goods and services bought by households.
 The price index estimates changes to the total cost of this basket.